 From a AT+CONN command, the BLE module has initiated a BLE serial connection to a remote slave.
 The local module acts as a transparent pass-thru for data to/from the BLE connection to the UART.

 As above, even though passing data transparently, the local module checks for the “AT+DISC\n\r” sequence and disconnects if seen.

+The physical UART connection is active for 10s after bootup and then for 10s after the last character received.
+It’s state then depends on an IO pin (pulled low normally) – if the pin is HIGH the UART is enabled, if LOW then it will become disabled (until either reboot, or the pin transitions HIGH)

 Authentication